 Advising for Non-Biology Majors

-All Edmonds CC students should receive advice on their academic plan from an academic advisor at Edmonds CC.
-The information provided here is not a substitute for working with an advisor.
+All Edmonds CC students should receive advice on their academic plan from an academic adviser.
+The information provided here is not a substitute for working with an adviser.

-All classes have prerequisites of placement into Math 90 and placement into English 105.
+All classes have prerequisites of placement into MATH 090 and placement into ENGL 105.
 Additional prerequisites may be indicated for particular classes.
 Quarters usually offered are shown in parentheses.

 ASTRONOMY 100: Students learn to understand the night sky, the history of time, and the latest gossip about the solar system.
 Labs include lots of star partying.
 Students will learn the basic principles of physics, optics, geology as they learn about the near-by universe.
 (F,W,Sp,Su)